loomio/loomio_help/content/user_manual/getting_started/notifications_settings/index.md

 Email notifications are an important way for Loomio to keep people updated on what's happening in your group.

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/np02ObWLpJM" frameborder="0" allowfullscreen></iframe>
+_Above shows an older Loomio, but it's still a great explainer.
+We'll upgrade it soon!_

 When you (or your group members) start your account, by _default,_ Loomio will: